ak-gupta/nbaspa/docs/usage.rst

 .. important::

     We use `ratelimit <https://github.com/tomasbasham/ratelimit>`_ to prevent overloading the NBA API.
-The ratelimiting is **very** conservative and limits to 5 calls every 5 minutes.
+The ratelimiting is **very** conservative and limits to 1 call every minute.

 ~~~~~~~~~~~~~~~~~~~~~~
 Command-line interface